 All first floor.
-Open plan accommodation with double bed, sitting area and dining area.
+Open plan studio accommodation with double bed, sitting area and dining area.
 Kitchen.
 Shower room with shower, basin and WC.

 Oil central heating.
 Electric oven, ceramic hob, microwave, fridge, freezer, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Lockable bike storage.
 Private patio with furniture and BBQ.
 Sorry, no pets and no smoking.
 Farm shop 10 mins walk, longer on the way back due to hills.
 Shop 3 miles, pub 5 mins walk.
 Note: Laundry facilities available on request.
 Note: No guests under 18yrs.

 Note: This property does not accept guests under 18yrs.

 About the location

 Fownhope 2.7 miles; Ledbury 7 miles; Hereford 7 miles; Ross-on-Wye 7 miles.